mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 To view instructions for deploying the Network License Manager for MATLAB reference architecture, select a MATLAB release:

+> [!IMPORTANT]
+> MathWorks recommends using the template for the [Latest](releases/v1/latest/README.md) release, which is also compatible with prior releases of MATLAB, MATLAB Parallel Server, and MATLAB Production Server.
+From May 2025, this will be the only template listed here.

 | Release |
 | ------- |
 | [Latest - Network License Manager](releases/v1/latest/README.md) |